osctl - command line interface for container management.

 more verbose, only print exceptions when it crashes.

-is logging either to syslog or to /var/log/osctld
+osctld is logging either to syslog or to /var/log/osctld, depending on your

 Include also backtraces of lock holding threads.